+I paused, with a gentle look inviting her to continue and over the next 45 minutes I learned about her many symptoms.
 A splitting headache every week, heartburn for six months and a stomach ache which had plagued her for almost a year.
 Sophie had also lost her appetite, feeling fat despite losing weight, and was experiencing pain in her lower back, right knee and left ankle.
 She also told me about the dry, red and itchy skin on her elbows and knees and how this never seemed to improve.
 All these symptoms were affecting her sleeping patterns and she was having trouble concentrating in school.
 Homework meant she was studying until late at night so she struggled to fall asleep easily, then woke in the morning feeling like she’d been run over by a truck.

 During our conversation, I also learned that Sophie loved to wear sporty outdoor gear and spent most weekends in the mountains with a group of boys building teepees and watching birds.